stclib/STC/README.md

 only works for integral types. *Alternatively, `#define i_opt c_no_cmp` to disable sorting and searching*.
 Similarily, if an element destructor `i_valdrop` is defined, `i_valclone` function is required.
 *Alternatively `#define i_opt c_no_clone` to disable container cloning.*

 Let's make a vector of vectors, which can be cloned.
-All of its element vectors will be destroyed when destroying the Vec2D.
+All of its element vectors will be destroyed when destroying the Vec2D. [ [Run this code](https://godbolt.org/z/5EY56qnfM) ]
 ```c
 #include <stdio.h>